Jane Langdell Robinson

 Jane Langdell Robinson’s practice emphasizes dispositive motions and appeals.
 Ms. Robinson also has extensive experience in complex commercial and contract disputes and trademark litigation in state and federal courts.
-Ms. Robinson has argued appeals before the First and Fourteenth Courts in Houston and the 5th Circuit Court of Appeals.
+Ms. Robinson has argued appeals before the Texas Supreme Court, the First and Fourteenth Courts in Houston, and the 5th Circuit Court of Appeals.

 Before joining AZA in 2007, Ms. Robinson worked at Baker Botts in Houston, Sheppard Mullin in Los Angeles, and Smith Anderson in Raleigh, North Carolina.

 Ms. Robinson is admitted in Texas, California, North Carolina (inactive), all Texas federal courts, the 5th and Federal Circuit Courts of Appeals, and the United States Supreme Court.